Relative VGIT and an application to degenerations of Hilbert schemes: Relative VGIT

-We recall some notations from \cite{GHH-2015}.
+Next, we give a more ``intrinsic" description of the numerical function $\mu^L(x,\lambda)$, which will turn out to be quite useful for our purposes.
+First we need to recall some notations from \cite{GHH-2015}.
+In the remainder of this subsection we will assume that $G$ is a torus.

 We write $S = \Spec A$ for some finitely generated $\kk$-algebra $A$.
-Assume $L$ is an $f$-ample line bundle on $X$.
-By replacing $L$ with a tensor power, which does not affect stability, we can assume $L$ is very ample.
+Assume $L$ is an ample line bundle on $X$.
+By replacing $L$ with a tensor power, which does not affect stability, we can assume $L$ is relatively very ample.
 Let $V = H^0(L)$; this is a finitely generated $A$-module.
 Then we obtain a closed embedding

 The relative projective space $\PP(V)$ can be realized as the projectivization of the relative affine space $\VV(V) = \Spec \Sym V$.